-OBJECTIVE – Adopt a plan to operate Tastings and Sales at Black Widow Winery that will ensure the safety of patrons and employees, effective May 19, 2020.
+OBJECTIVE – Adopt a plan to operate Tastings and Sales at Black Widow Winery that will ensure the safety of patrons and employees.

 1: RISK ASSESSMENT

 - The virus spreads by droplets in the air (coughing, sneezing) and from surfaces that are touched, followed by touching the face.

 - Staff will need to provide information on our products, pour samples in some proximity to visitors, prepare orders for wine and other items for sale, and take payment.